Eli J. and Helen Shaheen Graduate School Awards

 Eligibility Criteria

-The Shaheen Awards recognize excellence as a graduate student in one or more of the following areas: grades, research and publications, fellowships or other awards, teaching, and mentoring.
+The Shaheen Awards recognize excellence as a doctoral student in one or more of the following areas: grades, research and publications, fellowships or other awards, teaching, and mentoring.
 Postgraduate positions offered/accepted can be noted as evidence of a nominee’s talents and abilities.
-Only doctoral students are eligible for the Shaheen Awards.

-Eligible students are those who graduated in August 2023, January 2024, and those in good standing who will graduate in May 2024.
+Doctoral students who graduated in August 2023 or January 2024 and those in good standing who will graduate in May 2024 are eligible for this award.

 Nomination Procedure